-- all local police agencies pursuant to the Memorandums of Understandings; - the student's designated contact person if provided; and

-• If the student is under 18 years of age, and, not emancipated, within 24 hours of the determination that they are missing, in addition to notifying the emergency contact, the custodial parent or guardian will be notified.
+- all local police agencies pursuant to the Memorandums of Understandings; - the student's designated contact person if provided; and • - If the student is under 18 years of age, and, not emancipated, within 24 hours of the determination that they are missing, in addition to notifying the emergency contact, the custodial parent or guardian will be notified.

 University Police immediately conducts an initial investigation and if after a reasonable period of time, (not more than 24 hours) the student has not been located, University Police will proceed with the required notifications.
 The sooner the investigation begins the better chance of locating the missing person.
+The University Police has Memorandums of Understanding in place with the Village of Cobleskill Police Department and the Schoharie County Sheriff's Office to assist in coordinating efforts for missing persons investigations.